i0brendan0/pokecrystal2/README.md

 * **Unown now has a new way of getting it's letter.** Now every Unown can be shiny.
 * **6 new Unowns.** 2 of them are the exclamation point and the question mark.
 The other 4 are period, comma, hyphen, and interrobang (!?).
 * **There is now a dark type boost after beating Karen for the first time.** This means you can lose after Karen and still recieve the bonus, you just have to beat her once.
+* Update Pokemons' stats to the latest Gen.

 List of things left to do
-* Update Pokemons' stats to the latest Gen.
 * Add more Egg moves.
 * Add more Level Up moves.
 * Add more TM moves.
-* Add starters and Mew into the game to be caught.
 * Update all trainers' Pokemon with newly aquired moves.
 * Edit certain trainers' Pokemon to fit better with other edits.
-* Add Cerulean Cave for Mewtwo.
-* Add Faraway Island for Mew.
 * Add a Soothe Bell item.
 (The code has already been made and will be used in Prism as well.)

 List of things I want to do but might not be able to